Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - Billing is based on input/output token usage, without the need for upfront infrastructure investment.
 - In the early stage, when the call volume is low, the cost is negligible (free quota can be used); as the call volume increases linearly, the cost rises rapidly.
 - Cache input pricing and volume discounts: Many providers offer significant discounts for cache input and batch processing, which can effectively reduce the cost of repetitive tasks.
 For example, Alibaba Cloud Qwen series can halve the batch processing fee, and cache tokens are charged at 40% of the input cost.
 DeepSeek's cache hit price is much lower than the cache miss price.
-- If the monthly call volume reaches hundreds of millions or more, you need to evaluate the turning point of API cost and self-hosting cost in advance.
+- If the monthly call volume reaches hundreds of millions or more, it is necessary to evaluate the turning point of API cost and self-hosting cost in advance.

 - **Online speed and deployment complexity**